kaixih/cudnn_migration/README.md

 In general, every `xxx_v7_xxx.cpp` corresponds to a `xxx_v8_xxx.cpp` and the `Makefile` shows how to compile them.
 When running the executable, we can specify which algorithm (v7) or which engine (v8) for the convolution.
-They are supposed to generate same results when the inputs are same.
+They are supposed to generate same results when the inputs are equal.
+Note, the "same" outputs don't mean bitwise same but the difference between two numbers is under a small acceptable tolerance.
 For example,

 - Compile the code with v8 frontend APIs and use the 0th engine.
 ```bash